AdobeDocs/journeys.en/help/using/building-journeys/journey.md

 Only one namespace is allowed per journey.
 When you drop the first event, events with different namespaces will be grayed out.
 If the first event doesn't have a namespace, then all events with a namespace will be grayed out.
 See [this page](../event/selecting-the-namespace.md).
 Also, Adobe Experience Platform field groups are grayed out if the journey has events without a namespace.
 And finally, if you use several events in the same journey, they need to use the same namespace.

+When starting a new journey, elements that cannot be dropped in the canvas as the first step are hidden.
+This concerns all actions, the condition activity, the wait and the reaction.

 ## Quick start {#creating_journey}

 Here are the main steps to create and publish a journey.